Courses

 Research Methodologies and Ethics, Consultancy Planning & Design, Formulating Technical and Industry-level Review, Practice-based Activity, Interpretation and Reporting of findings.

-Full day face to face practical workshops and site visits on Fridays or Saturdays (TBC)
+Full day face to face practical workshops or site visits on Saturdays (TBC)

 Each 5 credits will normally equate to approximately 100 Total Learning Hours.
 Total Learning Hours includes the time you spend in class (lectures, tutorials, practical elements) and the time you spend completing work outside of college.
 The balance between these two varies by discipline, and by level of study.
 You should bear in mind that the workload will increase at particular times e.g. when assignments are due.